blockspacer/fuchsia-cobalt/README.md

 ### src
 This directory is the root directory of the Cobalt source code.
 All new code should be put in a subdirectory of src/

+### src/algorithms
+This directory contains the implementations of Cobalt's privacy- preserving algorithms.
+This code is linked into both the Encoder, which uses it to encode Observations, and the ReportMaster, which uses it to decode Observations.

 ### tools
 This directory contains build, test and deployment tooling.